DagilisLab/DagilisLab/_members/Andrius-Dagilis.md

 _Teaching_

-At UConn, I have been teaching EEB 2254W, Evolutionary Biology (EEB 2245) and Population Genetics (EEB 5).
+At UConn, I have been teaching EEB 2254W, Evolutionary Biology (EEB 2245) and Population Genetics (EEB 5348).

 Links for any public materials for the courses are available in the Projects tab.

 _Outside of work_

-Outside of the classroom, I love to run, hike, brew beer and play board games.
+Outside of the classroom, I love to remove invasive species, run, hike, brew beer and play board games.

 _Fun facts_